Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: Spectrum of direct integral of operators

-We now gradually move from the abstract operator-theoretic picture to the concrete cases of non-Hermitian and Markovian Evolution.
-With Theorem \ref{directint} in mind, we need to determine the essential union of the pseudo-spectra.
-One way to do that is using some continuity in $q$ in the pseudospectra of $T(q)$.
+To determine the essential union of the pseudo-spectra it suffices to have continuity in $q$ in the pseudospectra of $T(q)$.
 The continuity is reminiscent of a theorem for self-adjoint operators which also finds the spectrum of the direct integral in terms of its fibers \cite{fialovatwo}.
-We prove it using resolvent estimates in the Appendix \ref{sec:direct_continuity}.
-A very recent related result that, in some sense, is in between the generality of Theorem \ref{directint} and Theorem \ref{direct_continuity} appeared in \cite{ng2020direct}.
+A recent related result that, in some sense, is in between the generality of Theorem \ref{directint} and Theorem \ref{direct_continuity} appeared in \cite{ng2020direct}.

-In the following, we say that a family of operators $\{B(q)\}_{q\in I}$ is \emph{norm continuous} if the function $ q \mapsto \norm{B(q)}$ is continuous.
-From Theorem \ref{main} it is clear that our assumptions imply this continuity since the operators $T(q)$ and $F(q)$ are respectively $2r$-diagonal and finite range with coefficients that polynomials in $\{ e^{iq}, e^{-iq} \}$ and hence continuous functions in $q$ (for completeness we write this out in Lemma \ref{lemma:trivial_norm_continuity}).